-For nearly 30 years, Kirsten has worked in various roles within the forest products industry, including work experience in the industry itself, as well as in government, engineering consulting, and environmental research in a variety of locations across Canada, the United States, and Finland.
-Throughout her career to-date, she has been involved with pertinent analyses of environmental regulations, process engineering, and strategic management of a broad array of sustainability issues relevant to the forest products industry.
-Since 2002, Kirsten has grown NCASI’s Canadian Operations membership from a single Member Company to now represent roughly half of the Canadian forest products industry.
+For over 30 years, Kirsten has worked in various roles within the forest products sector, including experience working in the industry itself, as well as in government, engineering consulting, and environmental research in a variety of locations across Canada, the United States, and Finland.
+In 2002, Kirsten launched NCASI’s Operations in Canada and has since grown its membership from a single Member Company to now representing over half of the Canadian forest products industry.
 Kirsten’s expertise is focused on the intersection between science and policy, with an in-depth understanding of the complex and interrelated environmental sustainability challenges associated with forest management and forest products manufacturing.
 Among her strengths is the ability to design results-oriented approaches for those in the industry to respond most effectively to address these challenges.

 - International Masters in Pulp & Paper Management, Helsinki University of Technology, Finland (1989)